pierre-rouleau/pel/doc/emacs-startup-time.rst

 to learn more about the way ``package.el`` works and how ``package-alist`` variable is used.

+**More work is required here to identify how I can work-around this problem.**

 If I can solve this problem, or find code where this was already solved (I can't believe nobody ever tried this), then I'll have an Emacs system that